coderefinery/manuals/online-training.md

   where only the number of groups is selected and the distribution into groups is automatic, or manual setup where the host/co-hosts distribute learners into groups.
+- Host needs to move helpers, co-hosts cannot enter rooms on their own.
+- Somebody asking for help gets assigned to a room together with a helper.
 - TODO: is it possible to create breakout room for only some participants, leaving other learners unaffected?
 This is crucial for helping participants during exercises who have raised their hand.
 Need to test this